Biography of Sister Linda Bevilacqua, OP, PhD

-Sister Linda has been guiding the transformation of Barry University into an urban, comprehensive, multi-cultural, multi-ethnic university of under 9,000 students enrolled in one of two colleges and seven schools.
+Sister Linda has been guiding the transformation of Barry University into an urban, comprehensive, multi-cultural, multi-ethnic university of around 8,000 students enrolled in one of two colleges and six schools.

-The University has developed two strategic plans, a Compensation Plan, a Master Site Plan, a Quality Enhancement Plan that shapes undergraduate curriculum, and established the Paul and Margaret Brand Research Center, the Center for Community Service Initiatives and the Center for Human Rights and Social Justice.
+Since 2004, the University has developed three strategic plans, a Compensation Plan, a Master Site Plan, a Quality Enhancement Plan that shapes undergraduate curriculum, and established the Paul and Margaret Brand Research Center, the Center for Community Service Initiatives and the Center for Human Rights and Social Justice.

 In a variety of delivery formats, Barry offers over one hundred bachelors, masters, doctoral and professional degrees throughout the state of Florida, the Bahamas, and St. Croix, the US Virgin Islands.
 In partnership with the City of Hollywood, the University now offers graduate degrees under the aegis of the College of Nursing and Health Sciences.

 The University’s School of Law in Orlando gained full accreditation from the American Bar Association in 2006; over 20 other degree programs have been re-accredited by national associations.
 Barry was awarded ten year re-accreditation from the Southern Association of Colleges and Schools Commission on Colleges in December 2014.